The Camp Taylor Story

 the namesake of this organization recently graduated college with honors! he's definitely fighting the odds with a strong single ventricle and no symptoms of concern.

-kids growing up with CHD as possible. his actions speak for him as he continues to oversee the Young Adult Program (YAP) and the mentor/leadership program.
+Taylor has an infectious desire to help as many kids growing up with CHD as possible. his actions speak for him as he continues to oversee the Young Adult Program (YAP) and the mentor/leadership program.
 He continues to shine a light on CHD with public speaking to spread greater awareness while raising funds for camp programs.

 When Taylor was 17 years old, he voiced his dream during Giving Tree Time at Teen Camp, "I understand and accept the fact that I will die early from heart disease, that isn't my greatest fear.
 My greatest fear is that Camp Taylor could not be here for the next generation of kids that survive.
 It's changed our lives and helped us cope.
 The camp has to continue.
 Camp Taylor not existing in the future is my greatest fear."